TTsamurai/Earnings2Insights/README.md

 - `team_id`: Identifier for the evaluation team.
 - `company_id`: Identifier for the underlying company.
 - `company_name`: Name of the underlying company.

-## Regeneration

-1. Ensure the required source CSV files are available in `human_evaluation_result_analysis`.
-2. Run `python result_analysis.py` from the repository root.
-3. The updated `wide_data_public.csv` will be written to this directory.

 ## License and Privacy